cardano-scaling/hydra/CONTRIBUTING.md

 # Contributing to Hydra

-Thanks for considering contributing and help us on creating the Hydra protocols!
+Thank you for considering contributing and helping us create the Hydra protocols!

-The best way to contribute right now is to try things out and provide feedback, but we also accept contributions to the documentation and the obviously to the code itself.
+The best way to contribute right now is to try things out and provide feedback.
+We also welcome contributions to the documentation and, of course, the code itself.

-This document contains guidelines to help you get started and how to make sure your contribution gets accepted, making you our newest Hydra contributor!
+This document contains guidelines to help you get started and ensure your contribution gets accepted, making you our newest Hydra contributor!

 ## Ask for help

-See [`SUPPORT.md`](SUPPORT.md) should you have any questions or need some help in getting set up.
+See [`SUPPORT.md`](SUPPORT.md) if you have any questions or need help setting up.

 ## Your first contribution

-Contributing to the documentation, its translation, reporting bugs or proposing features are awesome ways to get started.
+Contributing to the documentation, translating it, reporting bugs, or proposing features are excellent ways to get started.

-### Documentation + translations
+### Documentation

-We host our documentation / user manual as a website [here](https://input-output-hk.github.io/hydra).
+Documentation and a user manual are available on [this website](https://hydra.family/head-protocol/).

-Each page has an "Edit this page" button which should take you to the source file containing the markup.
-Should you want to extend the documentation or find some errors, please file an issue pointing to the mistake or even better, create a pull request with the changes directly!
+Each page has an 'Edit this page' button that takes you to the source file containing the markup.
+If you want to extend the documentation or find errors, please file an issue pointing to the mistake or, even better, create a pull request with the changes directly.

-The documentation is also available in multiple languages and we can easily add more languages.
-If you want to extend, update or contribute a new translation make sure to check out the instructions [in the docs component](./docs/README.md#Translating).

 ### Bug reports

 [Submit an issue](https://github.com/cardano-scaling/hydra/issues/new/choose)
-using the "Bug report :bug:" template.
+using the 'Bug report :bug:' template.
 It's very important that you fill the template as thoroughly as possible.

 ### Feature ideas

-Feature ideas are precursors to high-level features items, which will be discussed and fleshed out to ideally become items on our feature roadmap.
+Feature ideas are precursors to high-level feature items, which will be discussed and fleshed out to ideally become items on our feature roadmap.

-We use the [Ideas discussions
-category](https://github.com/cardano-scaling/hydra/discussions/categories/ideas)
-to discuss and vote on feature ideas, but you can also [submit an issue](https://github.com/cardano-scaling/hydra/issues/new/choose) using the "Feature idea :thought_balloon:" template and we convert that to a discussion.
+We use the ['Ideas' discussions category](https://github.com/cardano-scaling/hydra/discussions/categories/ideas) to discuss and vote on feature ideas.
+You can also [submit an issue](https://github.com/cardano-scaling/hydra/issues/new/choose) using the 'Feature idea :thought_balloon:' template, and we will convert that to a discussion.

-We expect a description of
+We expect a description of:

-* why you (or the user) need/want something (e.g. problem, challenge, pain, benefit), and
+* why you (or the user) need/want something (eg, problem, challenge, pain, benefit)
-* what this is roughly about (e.g. description of a new API endpoint or message format).
+* what this is roughly about (eg, description of a new API endpoint or message format).

 Note that we do NOT require a detailed technical description, but are much more interested in *why* a feature is needed.
-This also helps in understanding the relevance and ultimately the priority of such an item.
+This helps us understand the relevance and, ultimately, the priority of such an item.

 ## Making changes

-When contributing code, it helps to have discussed the rationale and (ideally) how something is implemented in a feature idea or bug ticket beforehand.
+When contributing code, it is helpful to have discussed the rationale and (ideally) the implementation details in a feature idea or a bug ticket beforehand.

-### Building & Testing
+### Building and testing

-We use and require [nix](https://nixos.org/download.html) to provide a consistent development environment via our `flake.nix`.
+We use and require [Nix](https://nixos.org/download.html) to provide a consistent development environment via our `flake.nix`.

 Make sure that you have activated flakes in your `nix.conf`: